 This post may contain affiliate links.
 Please read my disclosure policy.

 There is no shortage of cauliflower recipes on this blog, yet I keep creating more.
-Because I love this cruciferous vegetable, like really love it.
-But you probably looked at the blog title, saw prunes recipe, and thought – really?
-REALLY.
+Because I love this cruciferous vegetable, like really love it!

 Today we’re making an easy, Thai inspired side dish that hits all the right notes: spicy, sweet, and salty.
 Even my cauliflower-skeptical family member loved it.
 Winning.

 Cauliflower serves as the perfect vehicle for a savory peanut sauce because it absorbs all the flavors, yet retains its crispy edges – such a team player!
-Paired with the brightness of the cilantro and lime, plus rich prunes, the balance of sweet and spicy is just perfect.
+Paired with the brightness of the cilantro and lime, plus rich prunes (or dates!), the balance of sweet and spicy is just perfect.
 Better than I even imagined they would be.

 This looks so good and will be dinner once I buy some prunes!
 I’m curious.
 I live in the town of Sonoma (for 35 years!!) and have never heard of prunes being grown or celebrated here.
 Could you give more info on where you saw a prune harvest?
 I’d go next time!
 Thanks.